 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12").
 The objective is to simplify the accounting for income taxes by removing certain exceptions to general principles in ASC 740, Income Taxes ("ASC 740") and by clarifying and amending guidance that already exists within US generally accepted accounting principles.
-The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-The Company will adopt ASU 2019-12 from April 1, 2020 using the modified retrospective method and has determined that it has no material impact on the statement of financial condition.
+The new guidance clarifies that single-member limited liability companies and similar disregarded entities that are not subject to income tax are not required to recognize an allocation of consolidated income tax expense in their separate financial statements, but they could elect to do so.
+The Company elected to continue to allocate the consolidated amount of income tax expense and report separately on the financial statement.
+The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020 and early adoption is permitted.
+The Company adopted ASU 2019-12 on April 1, 2020 using the modified retrospective method.
+The adoption of ASU 2019-12 did not have a material impact on the Company's statement of financial condition.